cjmayo/ntp/doc/source/sntp.rst

 offset of the system clock relative to the server clock.
 Run as root it can correct the system clock to this offset as well.
 It can be run as an interactive command or from a script by a ``cron`` job.
-The program implements the SNTP client protocol defined in RFC 5905, including the full on-wire protocol but does not provide the sanity checks, access controls, security functions and mitigation algorithms as in the full NTP version 4 specification, also defined in RFC 5905.
+The program implements the SNTP client protocol defined in :rfc:`5905`, including the full on-wire protocol but does not provide the sanity checks, access controls, security functions and mitigation algorithms as in the full NTP version 4 specification, also defined in :rfc:`5905`.

 By default, ``sntp`` writes the local date and time (i.e., not UTC) to the standard output in the format